Analyzing Polydex Pharmaceuticals (POLXF) and The Competition

 |$366.26 million

-Polydex Pharmaceuticals’ peers have higher revenue and earnings than Polydex Pharmaceuticals.
-Polydex Pharmaceuticals is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Polydex Pharmaceuticals’ rivals have higher revenue and earnings than Polydex Pharmaceuticals.
+Polydex Pharmaceuticals is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Summary

-Polydex Pharmaceuticals peers beat Polydex Pharmaceuticals on 9 of the 10 factors compared.
+Polydex Pharmaceuticals rivals beat Polydex Pharmaceuticals on 9 of the 10 factors compared.

 About Polydex Pharmaceuticals